jacobkers/CD18_Eugene/README.md

-# BN_CD18_EK_CondensinTrack
+# publication-associated code

-Matlab code to analyze condensin data associated with “DNA-loop extruding condensin complexes can traverse one another” by Kim et al, accepted to Nature ; 2019

-Interested users are expected to be comfortable with MATLAB programming and able to understand code and adjust independently for own use.
-Likewise, a basic understanding of image and signal analysis is expected.
-While care was taken in testing, since this non-commercial code is intended for lab use,
-we cannot guarantee it is fully bug free.
-Responsibility for re-use and re-editing on alternate datasets resides with the user.
+by J.W.J.
+Kerssemakers

-Jacob Kerssemakers, Cees Dekker Lab, 2019
+Cees Dekker Lab

+## description
+This repository contains my custom code associated with publications from the Cees Dekker lab I was involved in.
+Interested users can free use (parts of) the code.
+In such case, please cite the associated papers.
+Regarding specific questions, please send these via the corresponding authors.

+## disclaimer:
+It is understood these are custom developed code snippets to elucidate the data processing  of the associated papers.
+Code is not designed for general use and minor bugs may still be present.
+Interested users are expected to have a proper understanding of the code language.

+For some work, an earlier repository may exist that was referenced in the publication.
+This is noted in the corresponding README.

+Jacob Kerssemakers